-Self Help Groups have revolutionised the lives of millions of women across India, and we use them as a tool to keep women connected, financially supported and to build her confidence in pursuing income generation opportunities.
+Self Help Groups have revolutionised the lives of millions of rural women across India, and we use them as a tool to keep women connected, financially supported and to build her confidence in pursuing income generation opportunities.

 Awareness Building -

 ACF interacts with rural women to build awareness on various issues which they are facing and ways and means by which they can overcome them.
-It leads to introduction of SHG where women inculcate a habit of saving, have availability of finances in an emergency as well as for need — based requirements.
+It leads to introduction of women SHGs where women inculcate a habit of saving, have availability of finances in an emergency as well as for need — based requirements.

 Facilitating Formation -

 ACF facilitates the formation of women SHGs — ensuring that groups represent homogeneity in terms of socioeconomic status.
 ACF supports each SHG for regular meetings, opening of bank accounts, record keeping as well as to kick-start internal lending.
 By 2018, we will facilitate formation of 2150 with 25000 members.
-By 2018, we will have facilitated formation of 2150 SHGs with about 25000 members.

 Training, Capacity Building & Exposure Visits -